-On September 27, 2011, your Board approved an agreement with Women's Recovery Association for the term July 1, 2011 through June 30, 2012, to provide alcohol and drug prevention, treatment and recovery services for San Mateo County residents.
+On September 27, 2011, your Board approved an agreement with Free at Last for the term July 1, 2011 through June 30, 2012, to provide alcohol and drug treatment and recovery services for San Mateo County residents.
 These services are essential to supporting individuals in long term recovery as they progress through all phases of wellness/recovery, including periods of relapse.
-On February 14, 2012, your Board approved a first amendment to the agreement adding Criminal Justice Realignment services, providing supervision to formerly incarcerated adults, and increasing the maximum obligation by \$240,000 to a new maximum of \$2,710,779 with no change to the agreement term.
-On August 14, 2012, your Board approved a second amendment to the agreement increasing the maximum obligation by \$2,492,720 to \$5,203,499, and extending the term of the agreement to June 30, 2013.
+On February 14, 2012, your Board approved a first amendment to the agreement decreasing the maximum obligation by \$48,045 to a new maximum of \$1,661,786.
+On May 22, 2012, your Board approved a second amendment to the agreement adding Criminal Justice Realignment services, providing supervision to formerly incarcerated adults, and increasing the maximum obligation by \$288,045 to a new maximum of \$1,949,831.
+On June 26, 2012, your Board approved a third amendment to the agreement increasing the maximum obligation by \$1,585,508 to \$3,535,339 and extending the term of the agreement through June 30, 2013.
+On August 1, 2012, the Chief of the Health System approved a fourth amendment adding substance abuse confidentiality language, with no change to the term of the agreement or the contract maximum.